Marcus Flavius Aper

 Marcus Flavius Aper was a Roman politician and senator in the second century AD.

 Biography

-Aper's father, Marcus Flavius Aper, was consul in 103 AD.
-His son of the same name served as consul in 176 AD.
+Aper's father was Marcus Flavius Aper, whom Ronald Syme has identified as suffect consul for the nundinium July-September 103.
+Another Marcus Flavius Aper served as consul in 176 AD; this Aper may be his son -- in which case the younger Aper achieved the consulate late in life -- or his grandson.

-In 125 AD, Aper was appointed Governor of the province of Lycia et Pamphylia.
-In 130 AD, he was elected consul together with Quintus Fabius Catullinus as his colleague.
+He was appointed Governor of the province of Lycia et Pamphylia, and attested in that position from 125 to 127.
+In 130 AD, he was elected ordinary consul together with Quintus Fabius Catullinus as his colleague.